KShatZ/spotify-visualizer/README.md

 ## Demo the MVP

-This application is still in it's very early stages of development but a small portion of the app, an MVP is live at the moment.
-Due to the current stage of the application, there is a whitelist implemented by Spotify limiting the number of users that can authenticate their Spotify accounts with my app.

 <div align="center">
     <a href="https://spotify.cierio.com">Spotify Visualizer App</a>
 </div>
 <br>

-I have created a test account for people to play around with and the credentials are below.
+To check out the application use this test account:
 - Username:
 - Password:

-If you would like to be able to check out the app with your spotify account you may reach out to me at kirillshats@gmail.com
+If you would like to be able to check out the app with your spotify account you may reach out to me at kirillshats@gmail.com.
+Due to the very early stages of development there is currently a whitelist restriction implemented by Spotify.
+It limits the number of users that can authenticate their Spotify accounts with my app.